getcandy/docs-v1/docs/api/prologue/roadmap.md

 ## 0.18 Discounts

 Discounts shouldn't be in the core system, not everyone will use them.
 We wish to move discounts to an optional package and provide a well documented way to modify basketing pricing.

+## 0.19 Inventory

+To ensure GetCandy can be reliably connected with inventory stock systems, we want to create standardised approach to storing stock of products in different locations.

+## 0.20 Improved Order Management

+Currently refunds can be made, but they do NOT relate to a specific order line (or shipping).
+This update will introduce functionality for handling refunds, exchanges and returns.